Content on this page was generated by AI and has not been manually reviewed.

 Is it safe to use a VPN on public Wi‑Fi?

 Using any reputable VPN on public Wi‑Fi is generally safer than not using one, as it helps protect data from eavesdroppers on shared networks.
 However, you still need to ensure the VPN itself is trustworthy and properly configured.
-Free online vpn for microsoft edge

 Can a VPN make me completely anonymous online?

 No. A VPN significantly improves privacy by masking your IP and encrypting traffic, but it doesn’t erase browser fingerprints, account login traces, or metadata.
 Truly anonymous activity requires broader anonymity practices beyond a VPN.
+Mullvad vpn extension: how to use the Mullvad browser extension, setup, features, and privacy tips for Chrome and Firefox

 Do I need a VPN if I’m not doing anything “dangerous” online?